 Palliative care - managing painEnd of life - pain management; Hospice - pain management

-Palliative care helps people with serious illnesses feel better.
 One of the problems a serious illness can cause is pain.
 No one can look at you and know how much pain you have.
 Only you can feel and describe your pain.

 Pain that is always or almost always present can lead to lack of sleep, depression, or anxiety.
 These can make it harder to do things or go places, and harder to enjoy life.
 Pain can be stressful for you and your family.
-However, with treatment, pain can be managed.
+But with treatment, pain can be managed.

-How Pain Is Measured
+How Pain is Measured

-How Pain Is Treated
+How Pain is Treated

 - Mind-body therapies such as deep breathing, relaxing, or meditation